karlitxo/xen-backup-scripts/README.md

 this is set of scripts to easily backup/clone/migrate machiens in xen/libvirt technology stack.
-Used it on centos 6.x where xen is deploy from Xen4CentOS repo.
+Used it on centos 6.x where xen is deployed from Xen4CentOS repo.

 requirements:
 xen over 4 versions